LewisMcL/mlib_devel/README.md

  - Download Windows Subsystem for Linux from the Microsoft Store (specifically Ubuntu 16.04 LTS)
  - Setup an appropriate home directory for WSL, the filepath of the default one is far too long
  - Download and install Chocolatey for windows (this is required to easily update the environmental variables using refreshenv)

+ Note: Have not confirmed backwards compatibility with an Ubuntu OS.
+Also, this is very much a work in progress.

 ## What is mlib_devel?